JackHidary/quantumcomputingbook/README.md

 Welcome to the online site for Quantum Computing: An Applied Approach published by Springer.

 You will find a number of resources here including:
-  - Code for the algorithms discussed in the book,
+  - Code for the algorithms discussed in the book
-  - Problem sets with solutions,
+  - Problem sets with solutions
-  - Links to further resources, and
+  - Links to further resources
-  - Updates to the book.
+  - Updates to the book

 # Review Questions